GIVING BACK+ETHICS

 Pope Vergara's "Stillness Burns" kits- 100% of these profits will be donated to support victims of domestic violence.

-Giving Back to the Fiber Arts Community:
+Giving Back to the Fiber Arts Community ($22 accessibility program/ designer and tester support guidelines)

 Designers: I provide yarn support AND give you a share of profits for kits sold from your pattern.
 I'd love to work with you on your design to bring your most beautifully imagined color palette to life.
 I'll send you whatever you need, support you during the process, and support your testers.
 You must be a size inclusive designer.
 When I require supporting your testers, ghosting the group for weeks at a time is unacceptable.
 Testing is volunteer work.
 Testers volunteer hours on hours of free labor and often, their own materials, to provide you feedback.
 Your work, as a designer, is so special and valuable...and so is that of your volunteer test team.
 I do not work with designers who treat their testers as if picking them for a test is doing the tester a favor.
 Thank you.